Doriandarko/claude-engineer/readme.md

 ### 🤖 Automode

-Automode allows Claude to work autonomously on complex tasks.
+Automode allows LLM to work autonomously on complex tasks.
 When in automode:

-1. Claude sets clear, achievable goals based on your request.
+1. LLM sets clear, achievable goals based on your request.
 2. It works through these goals one by one, using available tools as needed.
-3. Claude provides regular updates on its progress.
+3. LLM provides regular updates on its progress.
 4. Automode continues until goals are completed or the maximum number of iterations is reached.

 To use automode:
 1. Type 'automode' when prompted for input.
 2. Provide your request when prompted.
-3. Claude will work autonomously, providing updates after each iteration.
+3. LLM will work autonomously, providing updates after each iteration.
 4. Automode exits when the task is completed or after reaching the maximum number of iterations.

 ### 📊 Diff-based File Editing

-Claude Engineer now supports diff-based file editing, allowing for more precise and controlled modifications to existing files.
-When editing files, Claude will:
+LLM Engineer now supports diff-based file editing, allowing for more precise and controlled modifications to existing files.
+When editing files, LLM will:

 1. Show a diff of the proposed changes, highlighting additions, removals, and unchanged lines.
 2. Focus on adding new code or modifying existing code without unnecessarily removing functionality.
 3. Provide explanations for any removed code, ensuring transparency in the editing process.

-This feature enhances Claude's ability to make targeted improvements to your codebase while maintaining the integrity of existing functionality.
+This feature enhances LLM's ability to make targeted improvements to your codebase while maintaining the integrity of existing functionality.

-Note: Claude will only have access to the files in the root folders of the script or any folder path you provide it.
+Note: LLM will only have access to the files in the root folders of the script or any folder path you provide it.

 ## 👥 Contributing